Tips for thesis students

 The CD program expects you to have thesis committee meetings every 6 months, beginning no later than 6 months after you start (the 6 plus 6 rule).
 Let Maggie know each time one happens.

-- When is the best time to schedule my next committee
+When is the best time to schedule my next committee meeting?

 Immediately after the last one.
 Don't wait until your paper has been accepted by Nature.
 Don't put it off because you are having problems making progress.
 Don't wait until the 6 months are up - it takes planning to bring your committee members together.
 Remember that these meetings are for your benefit.